freedomofpress/securedrop/docs/deployment_practices.md

 If your website needs to operate in both HTTPS and HTTP mode, use protocol-relative URLs for resources such as images, CSS and JavaScript in common templates to ensure your page does not end up in a mixed HTTPS/HTTP state.

+Consider submitting your domain to be included in the [Chrome HSTS preload list](https://hstspreload.appspot.com/) if you can meet all of the requirements.
+This will tell web browsers that the site is only ever to be reached over HTTPS.

 **Perfect Forward Secrecy**

 Perfect Forward Secrecy (PFS) is a property of encryption protocols that ensures each SSL session has a unique key, meaning that if the key is compromised in the future it can't be used to decrypt previously recorded SSL sessions.
 You may need to talk to your CA (certificate authority) and CDN (content delivery network) for this, although our recommended configuration below provides forward secrecy.

+**SSL certificate recommendations**

+Regardless of where you choose to purchase your SSL cert and which CA issues it, you'll often be asked to generate the private key and a CSR (certificate signing request).

+When you do this, it's imperative that you use SHA-2 as the hashing algorithm instead of SHA-1, which is [being phased out](http://googleonlinesecurity.blogspot.com/2014/09/gradually-sunsetting-sha-1.html).
+You should also choose a key size of _at least_ 2048 bits.
+These parameters will help ensure that the encryption used on your landing page is sufficiently strong.
+The following example OpenSSL command will create a private key and CSR with a 4096-bit key length and a SHA-256 signature:

+    openssl req -new -newkey rsa:4096 -nodes -sha256 -keyout domain.com.key -out domain.com.csr

 **Don't load any resources (scripts, web fonts, etc.) from 3rd parties (e.g. Google Web Fonts)**